Tech

 Image Hygiene Comes First

 Every container starts from an image, and every image carries the security posture of whatever it includes.
 Pulling images from public registries without verification, basing on outdated parents, including unnecessary packages, and storing secrets in image layers all introduce risk before the container even runs.
+AWS penetration testing that includes container scanning catches the obvious issues, but the deeper work involves curating an internal image registry with vetted base images and clear update policies.

 Runtime Privileges Often Run Wild

 Containers can run with a wide range of privileges, from heavily restricted to essentially equivalent to the host kernel.
 Default configurations often grant more than necessary, including capabilities such as NET_ADMIN, SYS_ADMIN, or running as root inside the container.
+Each excess privilege expands what an attacker who compromises the container can do.
+Pod security standards, Kubernetes admission controllers, and Open Policy Agent all help enforce least privilege at scale, provided the policies actually get configured.

 Expert Commentary